pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/WR-Route/README.md

 Leave the gym, re-enter and use Elixer 1 step in

-Note: You need to save at least 1 Blizzard for Agatha's Golbat so play accordingly

 Giovanni:
 - EQ x4
 - Blizz Rhydon until you have 2 Blizzard left (EQ after that)
-	- If early Elixer EQ Rhydon once if miss Blizz range

 ## LORELEI SPLIT